West Harrow tube station

 West Harrow is a London Underground station in Harrow, north-west London.
 It is on the Uxbridge branch of the Metropolitan line, between Rayners Lane and Harrow-on-the-Hill stations.
-The station is located in London fare zone 5.
-It is the only station on the Uxbridge branch to be served exclusively by the Metropolitan line.
+It is in London fare zone 5.

+West Harrow is the only station on the Uxbridge branch of the Metropolitan line to be served exclusively by the line itself.

 History

 The Metropolitan (Harrow and Uxbridge Railway) line passed through here between Harrow-on-the-Hill and Ruislip, with services beginning on 4 July 1904.
 West Harrow station opened on 17 November 1913.

 The line here passes over the road where The Gardens becomes Vaughan Road.

 The station is one of the few underground stations without ticket barriers at one of the entrances, with passengers travelling towards Uxbridge able to access the platforms without passing through a ticket barrier.

 Services

-West Harrow station is on the Uxbridge branch of the Metropolitan line between Rayners Lane to the west and Harrow-on-the-Hill to the east.
+West Harrow station is on the Uxbridge branch of the Metropolitan line in London fare zone 5.
+It is between Rayners Lane to the west and Harrow-on-the-Hill to the east.

 The Metropolitan line is the only line in the network to operate an express service, though currently for Metropolitan line trains on the Uxbridge branch this is southbound only during the morning peaks (06:30 to 09:30) Monday to Friday.

 Southbound semi-fast trains do not stop at Northwick Park, Preston Road and Wembley Park.

 The off-peak service in trains per hour (tph) is: